Using Lightroom Classic, we’ll walk you through the steps to turn a hazy photo into a colorful and vibrant shot.

 - How do I create a custom preset for the dehaze effect?

 The dehaze slider (also called the dehaze filter) offers a quick way to improve the look of hazy photos.
 We’re going to use it to remove the haze in this photo.

 Select the Dehaze slider and move it to the right until the haze disappears.
-In our case, we had to move it all the way to the end in order to remove the haze.
+In our case, we had to move it to the end to remove the haze.

 Other Methods to Dehaze Your Photo

-If the dehaze slider isn’t producing the results you want, try adjusting the Contrast, Blacks and Clarity sliders.
-We increased both the Contrast and the Clarity sliders and decreased the Blacks.
+If the dehaze slider isn’t producing the desired results, try adjusting the Contrast, Blacks, and Clarity sliders.
+We increased both the contrast and the Clarity sliders and decreased the Blacks.
 This is the result.

 The result looks pretty close.

 You can also try adjusting the Noise Reduction sliders to see how this improves the look of your image.
 In our case, it didn’t do much.
 So, we’re going to play around with the tone curve to see if we can reduce some of the haze that is going on in the upper portion of our image.